openjs-foundation/cross-project-council/project-resources/REQUESTING_GITHUB_RESOURCES.md

 ## Requesting GitHub Resources

-The process for requesting Github resources is as follows:
+The process for requesting Github resources is:

 1. Estimate your monthly spend using https://github.com/pricing/calculator
-2. Create a PR using the below template
-3. Sumbit PR for CPC approval
+2. Create and submit a PR using the template for CPC approval
-4. If approved bring forward to OpenJS staff for budget approval
+4. If approved the CPC will discuss with OpenJS staff in the next CPC meeting
-5. Once fully approved, OpenJS will need to be added as a billing manager, so that a virtual credit card can be added.
+5. Once fully approved, you will need to add OpenJS staff as a billing manager on your project
-6. OpenJS will implement spending limits consistent with the request
+6. OpenJS will add a credit card and implement spending limits consistent with the request

-The requests should follow a specific template and contain relevant information regarding the requested features, as well as any information that might be useful to highlight the need for the requested features.

 The Pull Request template below should be completed with a Pull Request containing an addition to the `GITHUB_REQUESTS/{CurrentYear}.md` spreadsheet from this repository, filling the required information.